Defenseless: Plot

-T.K. later visits Steven’s office to return Ellie’s sweater and confront him.
-During a heated argument, she stabs him in the arm with a letter opener before fleeing.
-When she returns after realizing she left her car keys behind, she finds Steven dead in a bathroom stall.
-Panicking, she calls the police and is questioned by Lt.
-Beutel.
+T.K. visits Steven to return Ellie's sweater and confront him about lying about his family, but the argument turns physical and she stabs Steven in the arm with a letter opener.
+She is forced to return after leaving her car keys, but instead discovers Steven dead in a bathroom stall.
+She reports it to the police and is questioned by Beutel as a result.